 The way I support groups to organise is based on the work of several people/organisations whose work I value, most notably Miki Kashtan (Nonviolent Global Liberation) and Frédéric Laloux (Reinventing Organisations).
-The following is a brief overview of some key structures, and there are links to follow for more information.
+The following is a brief overview of some of this learning, with links to follow if you want to know more.
+Please get in touch if you would like some support to work through this process with a group you are part of, or for support with existing conflict.

-For new or existing groups, we start by checking there is shared clarity on the foundations of what the organisation is and why it exists.
+For new or existing groups, a starting point can be to looking for shared clarity on the foundations of what the organisation is and why it exists.
 This from Miki is the most precise and clear description of the key elements I’ve found…

 - Vision: where we’re heading – what we want to see in the world over time.